 - Summer classes at USC including major/minor and GE courses.

-- Progressive Degree Program courses ONLY if satisfying an undergraduate requirement for degree completion (graduate level coursework is otherwise ineligible).
+- Progressive Degree Program courses ONLY if approved for substitution for an undergraduate requirement for degree completion (graduate level coursework is otherwise ineligible).

 - For more examples of acceptable coursework, click here.